matt-szymczyk/tim-app/README.md

-# Welcome to my React Native project!
+# Welcome to my React Native project for my university course!

 This is an [Expo](https://expo.dev) project